-I guess that you know that I wouldn’t have written this article unless the answer was “Yes”, right…?, but seriously speaking – there is some rationality behind this definite answer.
-During my career in information systems, I am often being told: “Do I really need to buy a software for that?
+I guess that you know that I wouldn’t have written this article unless the answer was “Yes”, right…? but seriously speaking – there is some rationality behind this definite answer.
+During my career in information systems, I am often told: “Do I really need to buy software for that?
 We have our procedures and excel files that we use for years and it works just great!”.
-This was the exact case few years back when I was a CIO of a Hi-tech Company.
+This was the exact case a few years back when I was a CIO of a Hi-tech Company.

-We had a car fleet of over 100 vehicles and the fleet manager claimed he was doing just fine with his excels and with the papers and folders on his desk, until we had a demo presentation of a fleet management module (as a part of a larger maintenance management software).
+We had a car fleet of over 100 vehicles and the fleet manager claimed he was doing just fine with his excels and with the papers and folders on his desk until we had a demo presentation of a fleet management module (as a part of a larger maintenance management software).
 He quickly realized that this specific module could help him improve his performance by automating the following processes and tasks:

-Do I really need to buy a software for that?
+Do I really need to buy software for that?
 We have our procedures and excel files that we use for years and it works just great!

 - Track all the assets